LASvalidator/lastest/README.txt

 lastest
 =======

-a simple test compile (LGPL) for the libraries LASread and LAScheck
+a simple test (LGPL) for the LASread library